hapax/hapax.github.io/research.md

 2. What happens if we add boundaries to the quantum mechanical (CFT) system?

-The first question is obviously interesting because black holes are cool and super weird.
+The first question is obviously interesting because black holes are cool and weird and confusing.
-While the second question sounds technical, it turns out to be related to the first: adding a boundary often provides simple, tractable models of puzzling aspects of black hole physics.
+The second question sounds technical, but turns out to be related to the first: adding a boundary often provides simple, tractable models of puzzling aspects of black hole physics.
-So by answering the second question, we get technical tools which help us learn more about black holes!
+So by answering the second question, we get technical tools which help us learn more about the (obviously fun) second question!